 Fees will increase for each academic year of study.

 Our events are a great way to find out more about studying at Essex.
 We run a number of Open Days throughout the year which enable you to discover what our campus has to offer.
+You have the chance to:

 Check out our Visit Us pages to find out more information about booking onto one of our events.
 And if the dates aren’t suitable for you, feel free to book a campus tour here.

-The Campus is set within 200 acres of beautiful parkland, located two miles from the historic town centre of Colchester – England's oldest recorded town.
+Set within 200 acres of award-winning parkland - Wivenhoe Park and located two miles from the historic city centre of Colchester – England's oldest recorded development.
 Our Colchester Campus is also easily reached from London and Stansted Airport in under one hour.

 If you live too far away to come to Essex (or have a busy lifestyle), no problem.
 Our 360 degree virtual tours allows you to explore our University from the comfort of your home.
 Check out our Colchester virtual tour and Southend virtual tour to see accommodation options, facilities and social spaces.